fsr/csharp-lessons/_exercises/05_abstract_shapes.md

 lesson: 4
 ---

 Now we want to extend our Polygon example a bit more.
-This time we will use abstrac class and more.
+This time we will use abstrac class and more.[^solution]

+[^solution]:
+    You can find the solution to this task [Here](https://github.com/satkowski/csharp-solutions/tree/master/04_vererbung_und_polymorphie/01_abstract_shapes).

 ### Step 1